Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Theoretical considerations

 This scaling relation is particularly important because it shows that the gradient amplitude is proportional to $l_\bot^{-2/3}$ if the velocity fluctuations adhere to a Kolmogorov scaling.
 However, if the fluctuations follow, for example, a Burgers scaling characterized by $v_{l,\bot} \propto (l_\bot / L_{\rm inj})^{1/2} v_{\rm inj}$, the dependence of the gradient amplitude on the scale changes to $l_\bot^{-1/2}$.
 Identifying the scaling of the velocity gradient can therefore inform us about the type of turbulence in the gas.

-In both scenarios, such a scaling implies that the amplitude of the turbulent velocity gradient increases at smaller scales.
-This is, however not typically true of gradients observed in non-turbulent velocity fields such as, e.g., in motions due to galactic differential rotation.
-An observed scaling of this kind is indicative, therefore, of the existence of turbulent anisotropies.
+In both scenarios, this scaling indicates that the turbulent velocity gradient amplitude increases toward smaller scales—a behavior not typically seen in non-turbulent velocity fields (e.g., such as the galactic differential rotation), which are often scale-independent and become subdominant at smaller scales.
+The growth of velocity gradients at decreasing scales is intrinsic to turbulence, while the anisotropy is essential for aligning these gradients with the magnetic field.

 Finally, in order to apply VGT, it is clearly necessary that observations resolve the scale at which the anisotropy of the turbulence becomes significant.
-This scale is typically at $L_{\rm inj}$ for sub-Alfv\'en and trans-Alfv\'en turbulence \citep{xu2019study}.
+This scale is typically at $L_{\rm inj}$ for sub-Alfv\'enic and trans-Alfv\'enic turbulence \citep{xu2019study}.
 Such resolution also ensures that the observed velocity gradients are predominantly indicative of turbulent motions rather than larger-scale galactic dynamics.
-Early applications of the VGT, as conducted in studies by \cite{2022ApJ...941...92H,2023MNRAS.519.1068L}, have assumed an injection scale of about 100 pc, based on turbulence studies within the Milky Way \citep{1995ApJ...443..209A, 2010ApJ...710..853C,2022ApJ...934....7H}.
-We aim to test this assumption in this study.
+Early applications of the VGT, as conducted in studies by \cite{2022ApJ...941...92H,2023MNRAS.519.1068L}, have adopted an injection scale of about 100 pc, based on turbulence studies within the Milky Way \citep{1995ApJ...443..209A, 2010ApJ...710..853C,2022ApJ...934....7H}.
+We will examine $L_{\rm inj}$ in this study.

-\subsection{Effects of inflow and outflow: changing gradient direction by 90 degrees}
+\subsection{Effects of inflow and outflow: changing the gradient direction by 90 degrees}